 IRS Criminal Investigation

-It is becoming more and more clear that the IRS, Department of Justice and the U.S. Government as a whole have made Federal Tax Crimes involving Tax Evasion and Tax Fraud that involve Foreign Income and Offshore Accounts a key enforcement priority.
+The IRS, Department of Justice and the U.S. Government as a whole have made Federal Tax Crimes involving Tax Evasion and Tax Fraud that involve Foreign Income and Offshore Accounts a key enforcement priority.

 Typical IRS Criminal Tax Investigations include:

-- Offshore Tax Evasion
+- Tax Evasion

-- Offshore Tax Fraud
+- Tax Fraud

-- Offshore Money Laundering
+- Money Laundering

-- Offshore Structuring
+- Structuring & Smurfing

 Contacting Your Bank Manager

 Oftentimes, when the IRS agent visits your bank manager, it is to begin comprehensive research on issues such as transfers, moving money offshore, and other matters related to your bank account.

 They may also want to know if there any other non-primary individuals on the account, accessing your information and if there are other accounts that the IRS may not know about yet.

-Showing up at Your Home, Unannounced
+Showing up Unannounced at Your Home

 When a person is not cooperating with the IRS, or consistently avoids appearing before the IRS, the IRS can get frustrated.

 - Second, is so the IRS can monitor how the person reacts after the IRS appears at their home.
-For example, as a result of the IRS visiting their home unannounced, in a person begins making significant transitions or transfers of money from one location or account to another – it may help the IRS pursue a criminal investigation.
+For example, as a result of the IRS visiting their home unannounced, if a person under investigation begins making significant transitions or transfers of money from one location or account to another – it may help the IRS pursue a criminal investigation.

 Showing up at your Employment or Place of Business

-This is a little more intense, and is usually not protocol unless a person owns their own business.
-We have had many clients tell us, in the pre-criminal investigation phase that the IRS showed up at their place of business to ask themselves – and other employees – various questions.
+Over the years, several of our clients have had visits from the IRS while in the pre-criminal investigation phase that the IRS showed up at their place of business to ask themselves – and other employees – various questions.

-Sudden Stopping of Communication From the IRS
+A Sudden Stopping of Communication From the IRS

-That is because when a civil audit is stopped either abruptly (or with a little more tact), before it seems like the audit is complete, it is because the IRS agent believes there is a criminal issues
+That is because when a civil audit is stopped either abruptly (or with a little more tact), before it seems like the audit is complete, it is because the IRS agent believes there is a criminal violation.

 A civil audit is not a criminal investigation, and therefore the agent does not have the right to ask criminal type questions.

 Interviewing your CPA